Loader

-We have developed a Liquid- chromatography /Mass spectrometry (LC-MS/MS) workflow for the proteomic analysis of tear fluid Database samples that can identify over 3000 proteins from human subjects.
+We have developed a Liquid-Chromatography /Mass spectrometry (LC-MS /MS) workflow for Data Independent Acquisition (DIA) proteomic analysis of tear fluid samples that has identified over 2000 unique proteins from human subjects.
 This method uses in-strip protein digestion of samples collected from Schirmer strips on an Orbitrap Fusion Tribrid mass spectrometer.

 Disruption and abrasion of the corneal tissue